MaRDI4NFDI/open-interfaces/docs/source/explanation/data-types.md

 # Data types

-As stated before, we use C data types for intermediate representation, as C is the /lingua franca/ of programming languages, and they all have facilities to communicate with C and making function calls to C.
+As stated before, we use C data types for intermediate representation, as C is the _lingua franca_ of programming languages, and they all have facilities to communicate with C and making function calls to C.
 Also, popular languages such as Python and Julia